benjaminboruff/mini-graphql/README.md

 ##### Usage

-* Development
+* Development - watches and builds ES* in one terminal, and runs `micro-dev` in another.

     In one terminal:
     >yarn dev:babel

     In another terminal:
     >yarn dev:micro

-* Build and start server
+* Build and start server - compiles using babel, and starts the *production* `micro` server.
     >yarn start

 * Make a production build in `dist/`